NaimaClaesson91/uwazi/instructions/jackson-add-tests/instructions.md

 ```

 We will generate unit tests for 1) deserializing with all fields 2) deserializing while ignoring unknown properties 3) serializing
-The <DataClassName> here is "VolumeState".
+VolumeState is just an example class name, use the actual name of the class.
+We will use <DataClassName> placeholder in place of the real data class name below.

-First check if there is a test file with the name "<DataClassName>Test.kt" in the project with the path the same as the data class path but "main" replaced with "test".
+Create a file with name "<DataClassName>SerializationTest.kt" in the project with the path the same as the data class path but "main" replaced with "test" and the contents will be unit tests described above and in examples.
-If there is a test file verify there is a deserialization test that uses "objectMapper.readValue()" and "objectMapper.writeValueAsString()".
-If there is no test, let's generate it: create a file with name "<DataClassName>SerializationTest.kt" and the contents will be unit tests described above and in examples.
+The test filename has to end with "SerializationTest.kt".
 Find the BUILD.bazel file in the path the same as the data class path but "main" replaced with "test" or one level up, add the "<DataClassName>SerializationTest.kt" to "kt_jvm_test_suite" source list.
+Do not create a new BUILD.bazel file, only modify if exists.